 What does Vito mean?

-Vito \v(i)-to\ as a boys' name is pronounced VEE-toh.
+Vito [vi-to] as a boys' name is pronounced VEE-toh.
 It is of Latin origin, and the meaning of Vito is "life-giving".
 Mostly Italian use.
 Saint Vitus was an early martyr who supposedly could cure epilepsy and a disorder known as "Saint Vitus' dance".
 See also Vidal.

 Vito is a somewhat prominent first name for men (#738 out of 1220, Top 60%) and an even more prominent last name for all people (#15590 out of 150436, Top 10%).
 (2000 U.S. Census)

-Shown below is the baby name popularity of Vito for boys.
-Vito entered the list in 1900-1909 and reached its highest rank of #356 in the U.S. during the years 1920-1929, but is not in the Top 1000 at the moment.
-(2014 Birth Statistics)
+Vito entered the list in 1890-1899 and reached its highest rank of #349 in the U.S. during the years 1920-1929, and is at #1670 currently.
+(2015 Birth Statistics)

 Which version is better?with its variant forms and related boy names.
 The only other popular variation form of Vito (#1670 the previous year) ranked in the Top 2000 is Vidal.
 Adoption of these forms of Vito was more pronounced among parents during the years 1920-1929 and has become much diminished since.

 Similar NamesRecommended names are Alto, Arto, Cato, Guto, Kato, Otto▼, Rito, Sixto, Tito, Vaso, Viator, Vic, Vick, Victor▼, Vidor, Viggo, Vigi, Viktor, Vin, Vinton, Vireo and Vitor.
 These names tend to be less frequently used than Vito.See names in meaning and etymology.